 - Complete compliance suite: You can use Actico’s tools for Know Your Customer (KYC), Know Your Transactions (KYT), and AML.

 - Sanction lists and PEP screening: Look for sanctions, embargoes, and politically exposed persons.

 - Dated UI: The compliance suite could do with a fresh coat of paint.

 - Not focused on identity verification: While there is data available for KYC, you’re mostly looking at shared databases, which may not be ideal for all markets.

-You can also run the same data through risk scores as part of a KYC process, based on the latest EU Anti-Money Laundering and Terrorist Financing legislation.
-Their clients include a number of Spanish companies in finance, real estate, insurance, luxury goods trade, and even iGaming.
+You can also run the same data through risk scores as part of a KYC process, based on the latest EU anti money laundering and terrorist financing legislation.
+Their clients include a number of Spanish companies in finance, real estate, insurance, the luxury goods trade, and iGaming.

 - Reliable PEP list: The Dow Jones Risk & Compliance list is a sure bet.